Joanne Ingham's two sons 'deeply saddened' after her sudden death in motel

 Joanne Ingham's ex-husband is now preparing to fly from Malaysia to support the two young men as they await information about the cause of her death.

-Ingham was found dead in the Harbour City Motor Inn yesterday morning.
-Police were called to the Webb St motel at about 2.40am.
+Ingham was found dead in the Harbour City Motor Inn on Tuesday morning.
+Police were called to the Webb St motel about 2.40am.

 A death can be referred to a coroner if someone dies "unexpectedly, violently or in suspicious circumstances", or if a doctor is unsure what caused the person's death.